-The 23 October saw the 10th edition of the FOCIR Conference, this time entitled “Cultural Diplomacy supporting the international presence of Catalonia”, at the Institut d’Estudis Catalans.
+The 10th FOCIR Conference was held on 23 October, this time under the title “Cultural Diplomacy Supporting the International Presence of Catalonia”, at the Institut d’Estudis Catalans.

-Once a year, our association organises a Conference which brings together around 60 representatives of different organisations, media outlets, academics and politicians to create a space for reflection and debate between the different players working towards increasing Catalonia’s international presence.
+Once a year, FOCIR organises a conference that brings together some 60 representatives of different organisations, media outlets, academics and politicians to create a space for reflection and debate between the different players working towards increasing Catalonia’s international presence.
 Given the value of cultural aspects in the construction of a Catalan identity, and the growing importance of social and human aspects in international relations, we decided that this year’s topic should be centred on cultural diplomacy.

-The 10th FOCIR Conference, which lasted one day, consisted of an opening speech and two round tables.
-The opening speech was held by Samuel Jones, Researcher in politics at the Department of Culture, Media and Sports at Demos, a British think tank, and co-author of “Cultural Diplomacy” (2007).
+The 10th FOCIR Conference, which lasted an entire day, consisted of an opening speech and two round tables.
+The opening speech was given by Samuel Jones, researcher in politics at the Department of Culture, Media and Sports at Demos, a British think tank, and co-author of “Cultural Diplomacy” (2007).

-The first of the round tables was entitled “The role of culture in subnational government diplomacy” and the second covered “Cultural diplomacy: an opportunity for cooperation and creating networks”.
+The first of the round tables was called “The Role of Culture in Subnational Government Diplomacy” and the second was “Cultural Diplomacy: An Opportunity for Cooperation and Creating Networks.”

 The act was opened by the President of the Parliament of Catalonia, Ernest Benach, member of the Directorate-General for the Internationalisation of Catalan Civil Organisations, Ignasi Doñate, 1st Vice-President of the Institut d’Estudis Catalans, Joandomènec Ros, and the President of FOCIR, Mònica Sabata.